LineageOS/android_device_virt_virtio-common/README.md

 # TODO
 - ARM 32-bit only and 64-bit only targets
-- Disable sleep on VMs that are hard to wakeup (for example, crosvm)
 - Support for USB Bluetooth, Camera, and WiFi
 - Support for VFIO PCI GPU Passthrough
 - VirtWifi